dusty-nv/jetson-inference/docs/pytorch-collect-detection.md

 * `Save on Unfreeze` - automatically save the data when `Freeze/Edit` is unfreezed
 * `Clear on Unfreeze` - automatically remove the previous bounding boxes on unfreeze
 * `Merge Sets` - save the same data across the train, val, and test sets
-* `Current Set` - select from train/val/test
+* `Current Set` - select from train/val/test sets
     * for object detection, you need at least train and test sets
-    * although if you check `Merge Sets`, the data will be replicated as train, val, **and** test
+    * although if you check `Merge Sets`, the data will be replicated as train, val, and test
-* `JPEG Quality` - control the encoding quality and size of the saved images
+* `JPEG Quality` - control the encoding quality and disk size of the saved images

 It's important that your data is collected from varying object orientations, camera viewpoints, lighting conditions, and ideally with different backgrounds to create a model that is robust to noise and changes in environment.
 If you find that you're model isn't performing as well as you'd like, try adding more training data and playing around with the conditions.

 ## Training your Model

 When you've collected a bunch of data, then you can try training a model on it using the same `train_ssd.py` script.
-The training process is the same as the previous examples, with the exception that the `--dataset-type=voc` and `--data=<PATH>` arguments should be set:
+The training process is the same as the previous example, with the exception that the `--dataset-type=voc` and `--data=<PATH>` arguments should be set:

 ```bash
 $ cd jetson-inference/python/training/detection/ssd